azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 # Include an Azure AD access token through a B2C token, as part of a B2C Sign In
 > Disclaimer: This sample is provided AS IS - a best effort will be made to update this sample as the service evolves.

-This sample builds on the built-in user flows and shows how to include an Azure AD bearer token as a claim within a B2C token issued from a custom B2C sign in policy.
-It also shows how to call the Graph API of the users’ home Azure AD tenant using the issued Azure AD token.
-For reference, similar capability can be achieved to receive the original identity provider’s id token, using the built-in B2C user flows
+This sample solution demonstrates how to sign in throught a B2C policy to a federated identity provider, Azure AD in this case, and include the original identity provider token, an Azure AD bearer token, as a claim in the B2C token.
+It also shows how to call the Graph API of the users’ home Azure AD tenant using the issued Azure AD Bearer token.
+For reference, similar capability can be achieved, to receive the original identity provider’s id token, using the built-in B2C user flows:

 https://docs.microsoft.com/en-us/azure/active-directory-b2c/idp-pass-through-user-flow

-The following diagram overviews this sample:
+The following diagram overviews this sample solution:

 ![AAD Token](media/IssueAADTokenThroughB2C.jpg)

-To configure the solution above, you will need to use Azure AD B2C Custom policies that use the Azure AD B2C Identity Experience Framework.
+To configure this solution, you will need to use Azure AD B2C Custom policies that use the Azure AD B2C Identity Experience Framework.
 Review the getting started with custom B2C applications: https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom?tabs=applications

 In the getting started documentation, it references the B2C starter pack of advanced policies – a set of edited versions of the starter pack base, extension and signUpsignIn policy files, are included in this sample, that includes the updates that enable the issuance of the Azure AD identity provider access token.